e271828e/Flight.jl/docs/notes/design/framework_decisions.md

 **Status.** ratified

-**Position.** Boundary zero = the [§10.6][s10-6] macro-sequence with an empty integrate: project → sweep (every tick due; discrete stages publish from the authored `z`) → events to quiescence → due `g` updates → header capture + first snapshot;
+**Position.** Boundary zero is the [§10.6][s10-6] macro-sequence run with an empty
+integrate: project → sweep (every tick due; discrete stages publish from the authored `z`) → events to quiescence → due `g` updates → header capture + first snapshot.

-interval-alignment taught contract (sibling of [§15.5][s15-5]'s boundary-sampling line): a boundary's update is the *outgoing* transition — `z_{k+1}` from `t_k`'s samples — so boundary zero's incoming transitions on both tiers are replaced by authorship, and the update at `t₀` is the `t₀` sample's only chance; `t₀` an init-service argument anchoring the harmonic grid (conditions time-free;
+- Interval alignment is a taught contract, sibling of [§15.5][s15-5]'s boundary-sampling
+  line: a boundary's update is the *outgoing* transition — `z_{k+1}` from `t_k`'s samples — so boundary zero's incoming transitions on both tiers are replaced by authorship, and the update at `t₀` is the `t₀` sample's only chance.
+- `t₀` is an init-service argument anchoring the harmonic grid (conditions time-free; `capture` returns condition and time separately).
-`capture` returns condition and time separately); trim iterations bypass boundaries entirely (raw write→sweep→read on the activation), only the commit runs boundary zero — a guard firing at commit replaces today's hand-written trim asserts.
+- Trim iterations bypass boundaries entirely — raw write→sweep→read on the activation — and only the commit runs boundary zero, a guard firing at commit replacing today's hand-written trim asserts.

 **Spec.** [§10.6][s10-6], [§14.5][s14-5], [§15.2][s15-2], [§15.5][s15-5]